RAF West Raynham: Closure and redevelopment

 In 1994, RAF West Raynham was shut down by the Ministry of Defence.
 The airfield and technical site remained the property of the MoD but the site was disused and its houses left empty and falling into disrepair.
 In 2002 Norman Lamb, Member of Parliament for North Norfolk, labelled the situation a "scandal" as at the time there was a shortage of affordable housing in the region.
 Though empty, the MoD had retained RAF West Raynham as a strategic reserve, however in 2004 it was decided that the base would play no future role in the defence of the country.
 Lamb campaigned for the houses to be turned over for civilian use, and it was announced in October 2004 that 170 homes at RAF West Raynham would be sold.
 In December 2005 it was announced that the whole site would be sold by tender.

-The site was purchased by Roger Byron-Collins' company the Welbeck Estate Group in a joint venture with Hodge Homes in April 2006, then resold it in October 2007, as they had been unable to install the necessary infrastructure.
-Tamarix Investments bought RAF West Raynham in October 2007; they planned to build new homes on the site and a hotel, as well as renovate the standing houses.
+The site was purchased from Defence Estates by Roger Byron-Collins' company the Welbeck Estate Group on 7th April 2006, then resold it on 25th July 2008, as they had been unable to install the necessary infrastructure as was standard procedure with their previous MOD acquisitions including nearby RAF Sculthorpe.
+It was sold to Tamarix Investments; they planned to build new homes on the site and a hotel, as well as renovate the standing houses.
 The plans included turning the site into an eco-village, with a biomass generator to supply power.
 The 170 houses at RAF West Raynham will be repaired and 40 more homes added to the site.
 In 2008, planning permission was granted for the construction of 58 properties and for the conversion of the hangars into twenty loft style holiday apartments.

 A Large part of the remaining hard standing and hangars 3 and 4 have been purchased by Norfolk Oak, previously from Anmer Hall.